Skip to navigation Skip to content Skip to subnav

 (3) all proceedings of the Board prior to the Board’s receipt of the first candidate’s completed application; and

 (4) at the time the Board sends the names of the candidates to the Governor, the total number of applicants for the vacancy and the total number of candidates sent to the Governor.
 (Amended 1966, No. 64 (Sp.
 Sess.), § 1, eff.
 Jan.
 1, 1967; 1967, No. 306 (Adj.
 Sess.), § 2; 1969, No. 125, § 6; 1971, No. 161 (Adj.
 Sess.), § 1; 1975, No. 204 (Adj.
 Sess.), § 5; 1979, No. 141 (Adj.
 Sess.), § 8; 1985, No. 108 (Adj.
 Sess.), § 1, eff.
 March 25, 1986; 2009, No. 154 (Adj.
 Sess.), § 32; 2011, No. 162 (Adj.
 Sess.), § E.125.1, eff.
 March 7, 2012; 2013, No. 194 (Adj.
 Sess.), § 2, eff.
 June 17, 2014; 2015, No. 123 (Adj.
 Sess.), § 1, eff.
 May 23, 2016; 2019, No. 144 (Adj.
-Sess.), § 24.)
+Sess.), § 24; 2023, No. 169 (Adj.
+Sess.), § 1, eff.
+July 1, 2024.)

 • § 602.
-Duties; Justices, judges, magistrates, and the Chair of the Public Utility Commission
+Duties; justices, judges, magistrates, and the Chair of the Public Utility Commission

-(2) From the list of candidates, the Judicial Nominating Board shall select by majority vote, provided that a quorum is present, well-qualified candidates for the position to be filled.
+(2) From the list of candidates, the Judicial Nominating Board shall select by three-fourths majority vote, provided that a quorum is present, well-qualified candidates for the position to be filled.

-(2) A candidate for magistrate shall be a Vermont resident and an experienced lawyer who has practiced law in Vermont for at least five years immediately preceding his or her application to the Board.
+(2) A candidate for magistrate shall be a Vermont resident and an experienced lawyer who has practiced law in Vermont for at least five years immediately preceding the candidate’s application to the Board.
+The Board may make exceptions to the requirement that the candidate’s five years of practice in Vermont be contiguous and immediately preceding the candidate’s application for reasons including family, military, academic, or medical leave.

 (d) A candidate shall possess the following attributes: